 She has extensive experience in managing teams, assessing growth and tech investment opportunities, funding new product development, new market entry and expansion, data analytics and customer acquisition, strategy and finance.

 Marina is passionate about entrepreneurship, start-ups as well as educating next generation of creative and courageous leaders.
-She is part of Heads over Heels non-for-profit organisation supporting female entrepreneurs and is contributing to a number of mentoring programs and co-designed Managing Digital Innovation unit for the Business School.
+She is part of Heads over Heels, a not-for-profit organisation supporting female entrepreneurs, is contributing to a number of mentoring programs and co-designed Managing Digital Innovation unit for the Business School.